Were Not All Ten Cleansed Luke 17:11-19: How to Be Grateful

 Luke 13:12 WHEN JESUS SAW HER, he called her forward and said to her, “Woman, you are set free from your infirmity.”

 I was pondering this.
-When you or I encounter hurting leprous, broken-hearted, bent-over people, what is our response?
+What is our response when you or I encounter hurting, leprous, broken-hearted, bent-over people?
 Do we only “see” them?
-Do we avoid eye contact completely?
+Do we avoid eye contact altogether?
 Or do we have pity on them?
-Something happened if you truly saw them.
+Something happened if you indeed saw them.
 I’m not good here.
 How about you?
 Who have you “saw” lately?

 Luke 17:15 One of them, WHEN HE SAW HE WAS HEALED, came back, praising God in a loud voice.